Traditional Plant-Based Cooking

 Some types of bun were similar to British fairy cakes such as the wartime era chocolate buns and baked within a cupcake tray, or free-standing similar to the British rock cakes.

-• red patterned plate with four British vegan fairy cakes and kola sweeties, roses on white tablecloth, small dish of sweets, small red plate with one fairy cake, teapot to back, featured image.
+• Red patterned plate with four British vegan fairy cakes and kola sweeties, roses on white tablecloth, small dish of sweets, small red plate with one fairy cake, teapot to back, featured image.

-British Vegan Fairy Cakes
+Vegan Fairy Cakes

-Vegan Traditional British Rock Cakes
+Vegan British Rock Cakes

-Wartime Eggless Chocolate Buns
+Old-Fashioned Chocolate Buns

 Another type of teatime bun is the old-school raspberry bun which has a similar texture to a British scone or rock cake, but with a more spread out and flatter appearance.
 Raspberry buns are filled with fruit jam, lemon curd or marmalade.